covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 ``"model"``
 ^^^^^^^^^^^

-A function that takes states, params and period as arguments and returns a series that has the same index as states.
+Either ``"meet_group"`` or a function that takes states, params and period as arguments and returns a series that has the same index as states.
 The values of the Series are numbers of contacts.
 An example is:

 .. code-block:: python